-The General Ordinary Shareholders' Meeting held on April 19, 2018 appointed us as auditors of the Group for the year ended December 31, 2018.
+The General Ordinary Shareholders' Meeting held on March 28, 2019 appointed us as auditors of the Group for a period of 1 year, as from the year ended December 31, 2019.

-Previously, we were appointed by resolution of the General Shareholders' Meeting and we have been auditing the accounts continuously since the year ended December 31, 1983.
+Previously, we were appointed by resolution of the General Shareholders' Meeting for an initial period and we have audited the accounts continuously since the year ended December 31, 1985.